xbeat/Machine-Learning/README.md

 Introduction to Image Transformations with OpenCV

 Image transformations are powerful techniques used to modify digital images.
 OpenCV, a popular computer vision library, provides a wide range of tools for performing these transformations in Python.
 We'll explore various methods to manipulate images, from basic operations to more advanced techniques.

+## Avoiding Pandas' apply() Method Vectorization and Performance Optimization

+Understanding Pandas' apply() Method

+The Pandas apply() method is often misunderstood and misused.
+Contrary to common belief, it is not a vectorized operation but rather a wrapper around a Python for-loop.
+This means it doesn't offer inherent optimization and runs at native Python speed.
+Let's examine its behavior and compare it with alternative methods.

 ## Thought-Augmented Reasoning with Buffer of Thoughts with Python